 You could also use a grommet to create the drainage hole, given that measurements suit the thickness of the bottom on the bag.

 Line the inside of the bag with a piece of landscape fabric to prevent soil from coming through the drainage hole.

 Optionally, you can add a few pebbles to the bottom or a larger purse for weight and drainage, but this is not necessary with smaller straw purse planters as the soil will not compact as much.

 Fill the purse ¾ full with a good quality container soil or make your own soil mix with 1 part peat moss, 1 part compost, and 1 part garden soil.

 Plant SunPatiens by removing them from the nursery pot and gently separating the roots.
 Add the plant to the soil and fill in around it with more soil.

 One SunPatiens Compact can grow 14-32″ tall and 14-24” wide in the garden, but it will be more limited in a container.
 That being said, you should only need one plant to really fill up the planter.
 Warmer night temperatures (South, Southeast) result in stronger growth while SunPatiens planted in cooler, northern locations are somewhat shorter.

-Once you have created your planters, water them well and set them in your garden to fill out.
+Once you have created your straw purse planter, water it well and set it in your garden to fill out.
 If you have some money to raise, these planters are a great fundraiser!

 By thrift shopping or getting donated purses, some soil, and one plant, the cost of each one will be $5-8 each.
 I bet you could easily sell these for much more and do some good for your charity of choice!